skipto-landmarks-headings/browser-extension/README.md

 ### Development Versions

-The latest development version of the `SkipTo` extension can be installed by cloning the GitHub repo at `https://github.com/skipto/extension`.
-Once you have cloned the repository, follow the instructions for one of the following browsers.
+The latest development version of the `SkipTo` extension can be installed by cloning this GitHub repo (`https://github.com/skipto/extension`).
+Once you have a working copy of the repository, follow the instructions for one of the following browsers.

 #### Brave/Chrome